 To continue on with this workflow to save the new styling, see the Example: Link GPKG and Save Style topic.

-Example: Modify GPKG Geometry with SQL then Add Drawing- This topic provides a "Hello, World" example that shows a simple, but typical, task involving spatial data.
-We will take a country-sized data set in GeoPackage (GPKG) format and change all areas in the data to the boundary lines for those areas and then save those boundary lines as a new table.
-We add a spatial index to the table and create a new drawing to visualize the new table.
+Example: Import from GPKG and Modify Geometry - This topic provides a complete example that shows a simple, but typical, task involving spatial data.
+We import a country-sized data set from GeoPackage (GPKG) format, change all areas in the data to the boundary lines for those areas, and then save those boundary lines as a new drawing and table.

 Example: Link GPKG and Save Style - A companion topic to the GPKG topic.
 How to link a GPKG, open a drawing, Style it and then save so the styling is retained within the GPKG file.